yogeshmr/yogeshmr.github.io/_posts/2025-06-26-gibivi-fcgen.md

 # Editing the Flowchart

-The schemdraw code can be viewed and edited by cliking on the View Source Code button
+The schemdraw code can be viewed and edited by clicking on the View Source Code button

 ![alt text](/assets/images/2025-06-26-gibivi-fcgen/image4.png)